bmc0/dsp/README.md

 	$ make

 Run `./configure [options]` manually if you want to build with non-default options.
-Run `./configure --help` to see all availiable options.
+Run `./configure --help` to see all available options.

 ### Usage: